swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: Optimizing Tensor Operation

 \subsection{LDM Management Mechanism}

-To better control the data buffering in LDM, we design a LDM management mechanism, which determines the dimensions of tensor to be buffered and the buffer size in LDM.
-In addition, it re-orders the computation loop in order to improve the re-accessibility of the buffered data.
+To better control the data buffering in LDM, we design the LDM management mechanism, which determines the buffer size and the dimensions of tensor to be buffered.
+In addition, it reorders the computation loops to improve the locality of the buffered data.